The Gap (Sydney)

 The Gap is an ocean cliff at South Head in the Eastern Suburbs of Sydney, Australia.
 The area, which faces the Tasman Sea, is located in the suburb of Watsons Bay.
-Although the cliff is a popular tourist destination, it has an infamy for suicides.
+Although the cliff is a popular tourist destination, it has infamy for suicides.

 History

-Prior to European colonisation, The Gap was inhabited by the Birrabirragal Aboriginal clan who were part of the coastal Darug people.
+Prior to European colonisation, The Gap was inhabited by the Birrabirragal Aboriginal clan, who were part of the coastal Darug people.
 Shortly after the arrival of the First Fleet in 1788, the British established a makeshift signalling station on the ridge above The Gap.
 Its role was to give early warning to the colony of any approaching ship.
 A formal signal station was established in 1790, serviced by a bridle trail that developed into the Old South Head Road by 1811.
 Pilots based at Camp Cove in Watsons Bay would meet ships at the entrance to Port Jackson in order to guide them safely into Sydney harbour.

 In 1871, a year after the official withdrawal of Imperial British forces, the headland around The Gap became a military garrison when work began to build coastal artillery emplacements to defend the Port of Sydney.
 Construction was undertaken by the colonial government's militia under the command of British military engineers.
 The first barracks, which were occupied by members of the New South Wales Artillery, were completed by 1877.
 Extensions were added in 1880 to accommodate additional personnel.
 Many of the early barracks are still standing near The Gap.

 By 1895, the area was being used by the fledgling Australian Army as a gunnery school.
 In 1942 the Royal Australian Navy established a radar training school nearby.
 The facility was initially named HMAS Radar, but was later commissioned as HMAS Watson on 14 March 1945.
 Torpedo and anti-submarine warfare training were relocated to Watson in 1956.
 Visitors are sometimes permitted to visit the clifftop chapel that was dedicated in 1962 to service personnel who served at The Gap.
 The Gap has been part of Sydney Harbour National Park since 1982.
 In 1990, the area was opened to the public to offer access to the spectacular cliff views and walks.